-Christmas is now days away and plans to celebrate it are mostly rounding up by now.
+Christmas is so close one can certainly percieve it, and plans to celebrate it are gradually kicking off.
 A season of love and happiness where family is prioritized, spending time together often means lots of shared meals, gifts and you guessed it––watching old and new movies alike.
-After all, what more do you need to do this holiday after a year filled with so many not-so-pleasant surprises than eat and binge-watch your favorite movies?
+After all, what more do you need to do this holiday after the roller-coaster we’ve all experienced than eat and binge-watch your favorite movies?

-With public gatherings and travel still discouraged due to the pandemic, it is in order to sit back with your legs resting on the center table and your hands on the remote because it’s black Christmas movies time.
-Because where else would you see your tall, dark, and handsome crush or sassy ebony queen so up close?
-From Morris Chestnut to Gabrielle Union, seeing your favorite actors sure does bring a feeling of normalcy and comfort we could all use right now.
+With semi-virtual the new way of life, it’s in order to sit back with your legs resting on the center table and your hands on the remote because it’s black Christmas movies time.
+Come to thinkof it, where else would you see your tall, dark, and handsome crush or sassy ebony queen so up close?
+From Morris Chestnut to Gabrielle Union, seeing your favorite actors sure does bring a feeling of comfort we could all use right now.